zj463261929/detectron2-restful/docs/notes/compatibility.md

 ops have been implemented in Caffe2, in [PR1](https://github.com/pytorch/pytorch/pull/20550) and [PR2](https://github.com/pytorch/pytorch/pull/23706).
 Therefore, models trained with detectron2 can be used in Caffe2.

+A conversion script will be available later, for easier deployment.

 ## Compatibility with TensorFlow